s3nt1n3lz21/BellInequalityResearch/README.md

 The simplest method is to just write out a series of for loops, but in general there will be nmd for loops and so to generalise the process, recursion is used.
 A function loops over the possible values of a variable then calls the function again with one less variable to loop over, if there are no more then it performs the calculation.
 However doing this with a normal function would lead to large numbers of copies of variables in memory, instead a class design is used where the data the algorithm has to perform calculations upon is made a property so any part of the inner nested recursive functions can access the data at any time and ensures there is only one copy of the data.

 USAGE:
 To use the algorithm simply specify the scenario and the correlator coefficient list associated with the Bell Inequality when calling the calcdimandclassicalbound function.
+The list should be a row vector (m+1)^n long.
+As an example of the form of the input consider the CHSH inequality in the scenario (2,2,2), the list has the form [0 0 0 0 1 1 0 1 -1].
+The first element represents all the parties making no measurements, a party making no measurement represents a measurement setting of 0 and so this would be written as 00.
+The second represents the second person performing the first measurement so 01 and the third represents the second person performing their second measurement so 02.
+The next would be 10 and so on, representing the incrementation of a base n number.
+So this represents a Bell Inequality of the form 0*[00]+0*[01]+0*[02]+0*[10]+1*[11]+1*[12]+0*[20]+1*[21]-1*[22].

+FILELIST:
+- "cbanddimcalc.m" The algorithm implemented as a class.
+- "calcdimandclassicalbound.m" The function that acts as a wrapper for the class, this is what a user would call.
+- "main.m" An

 #######################################################